pureVST: pure data as a vst3 plugin

 What is this?

 This is the README file for the “PureVST” VST3 plug-in.
 It tunnels Pure Data (Pd) inside any VST3 host such as a DAW.
-It is available either as source (which you have to compile yourself) or as a pre-compiled Macintosh VST3 plug-in (“Apple silicon” only; sorry, no Intel architecture yet).
-It works on MacOS and on linux; it should be possible to compile it for MacOs/Intel and Microsoft Windows as well but I haven’t tried these yet.
-You can get the source code and the compiled MacOS package on msp.ucsd.edu/tools/purevst.
+It is available either as source (which you have to compile yourself) or as a pre-compiled Macintosh VST3 plug-in (“Apple silicon” only; sorry, no Intel architecture yet) - or, experimentally, as a Fedora Linux Intel-architecture binary that might work on other linux distros but is untested.
+It should be possible to compile it for MacOs/Intel and Microsoft Windows as well but I haven’t tried these yet.
+You can get the source code and the compiled MacOS package on msp.ucsd.edu/tools/purevst .

 How it works